Modified racing: Outlaw Modified Racing Series

-SuperModifieds

-Another type of modified popular in the Southwestern, and Northeastern parts of the US, is the "SuperModified."
-Super Mods are low-slung, almost body-less modifieds that utilize wings on its chassis to achieve enough downforce to take turns at extremely high speeds.
-They also feature engines that are offset to the driver's side, also, to aid in taking turns at high speed.
-There are 4 sanctioning bodies in America that sanction supermodified racing.
-The New York-based International Supermodified Association (ISMA), is the largest of the four and a true touring series.
-The ISMA SuperMods are a bit more technologically advanced, in that the wings attached to the roofs of the cars move.
-When racing down the straightaways, the wings are almost level.
-When the car gets to the corners, the back of wing tilts upward, adding downforce to the car.

 Scale cars

 Legends car racing

-US Legend Cars International of Charlotte, North Carolina created the Legends series (while they were named 600 Motorsports) as a way of getting more and younger people into racing with affordable cars.
+US Legend Cars International of Charlotte, North Carolina, created the Legends series (while they were named 600 Motorsports) as a way of attracting more and younger people into racing with affordable cars.
 The cars were designed to be 5/8-scale 1930s and 1940s coupes and sedans cars raced in the past in the NASCAR Modified Tour.
-They all feature a tube chassis, and spec 1250 cc Yamaha Motorcycle engines.
+They all have a tube chassis and spec 1250 cc Yamaha Motorcycle engines.

 Dwarf cars

 Dwarf cars are similar to the Legends cars, in that they are scale replicas of vintage race cars.
 The similarity ends there, as Dwarf cars are true open "modified-style" cars without fenders, and have a 1250 cc limitation on the engine size.
-The Western States Dwarf Car Association, begun in 1993, has become one of the most successful racing organizations in history, boasting an average of 80–100 Dwarf Cars at 4 National, and several regional, events a year.
+The Western States Dwarf Car Association, begun in 1993, has become one of the most successful racing organizations, boasting an average of 80–100 Dwarf Cars at 4 National, and several regional, events a year.

 There is also a class of Dwarf Cars that race on dirt called the Vintage Lite Series.
 They race a mixed field of cars, some resembling the vintage cars and some scaled-down versions of the current modified dirt cars (these cars are often referred to as the MiniMods).